-For example, you can disable directory listings for added security.
-In your domain's default-web.xml file, search for the definition of the servlet whose servlet-name is equal to default, and set the value of the init-param named listings to false.
-Then redeploy your web application if it has already been deployed.
+For example, directory listings are disabled by default for added security.
+To enable directory listings in your domain's default-web.xml file, search for the definition of the servlet whose servlet-name is equal to default, and set the value of the init-param named listings to true.
+Then restart the server.

 The mime-mapping elements in default-web.xml are global and inherited by all web applications.
 You can override these mappings or define your own using mime-mapping elements in your web application's web.xml file.
 For more information about mime-mapping elements, see the Servlet specification.

-You can use the Administration Console to edit the default-web.xml file.
-For details, click the Help button in the Administration Console.
-As an alternative, you can edit the file directly using the following steps.
+You can use the Administration Console to edit the default-web.xml file, or edit the file directly using the following steps.